USCDataScience/polar.usc.edu/README.md

 - Follow this path: TOTAL_PRERNAN_CSCI572_HW_DATAVIS/src
 - Extract hw3.zip and open the hw3 folder

 I took three widgets from Team 29's project.
 One of them Lorraine had demonstrated on the main Wicket page, worldmap-template.html.
 The other two that I extracted were timeSeriesChart.html and widget3.html.
 I will just focus on timeSeriesChart.html.
+Explicit steps can be found at the bottom of this example.
+The following information is a description of the overall process.

 #####Javascript/CSS File Dependencies
 Immediately, you will see a ton of scripts and links that this HTML file is dependent on.
 However, a majority of these links are actually not needed and can be removed.
 If you compare this to the file to the file I altered, which can be found in the Github page's data/HTML/Team29SiteC.html, you can see links that I removed.